atrudel/coding_tutorial/README.md

     coefficients, stderror = fit_logistic_regression(features, targets)
     plot_psychophysical_kernel(coefficients, stderrors)
 ```
+- Ideally, your functions should:
+  - Be small
+  - Do one and ONLY ONE thing
+  - Do exactly what their name indicates
+  - Have no side effects

 Each of the subfunctions called in `psychophysical_kernel` can then be defined individually.
 ### c) Type hinting
 Although python is not a strongly typed language, unlike C or java, we can use type hinting in order to allow our IDE to highlight our errors.